 Private land conservation in NSW

-Landholder's permanent or in-perpetuity conservation agreements cover approximately 260,000 hectares of private land in NSW.
-This is substantial and a good start, but only 0.3 per cent of NSW.
-More than 70 per cent of the biodiversity of NSW is located on private land, so private land conservation needs to play a much bigger role if we are to achieve good biodiversity conservation outcomes, meet NRS targets and establish a Comprehensive, Adequate and Representative system of protected areas.
+This is a good start.
+However, more than 70 per cent of the biodiversity of NSW is located on private land, so private land conservation needs to play a much bigger role if we are to achieve good biodiversity conservation outcomes, meet NRS targets and establish a Comprehensive, Adequate and Representative system of protected areas.

-To find out more about how the BCT is adding to this network of private protected areas, see our PLC outcomes page.
+To find out more about how the BCT is adding to the network of private protected areas visit our PLC outcomes page.